-- 5. The rifle is now cocked and a cartridge chambered.
-Visually check to be certain the safety is in the on or the "SAFE" position, and keep the rifle pointed in a safe direction. - 6.
-When you are ready to fire the rifle, move the safety to the "FIRE" position.
+- 5. The pistol is now cocked and a cartridge chambered.
+Visually check to be certain the safety is in the "SAFE" position, and keep the pistol pointed in a safe direction. - 6.
+When you are ready to fire the pistol, move the safety to the "FIRE" position.